-The Undergraduate Academic Programs Office provides academic advisement to admitted accounting and business administration majors in 204 Afliero Center.
+The Undergraduate Academic Programs Office provides academic advisement to admitted accounting, business administration, and information technology and management majors in 204 Alfiero Center.

-The School of Management conducts an academic review of all approved majors every fall and spring semester.
-Students who are enrolled in lower-level prerequisite courses (ECO 181, ECO 182, PSY 101, MTH 131*, MGA 201, MGA 202 and MGQ 201) taken across the freshmen and sophomore years are reviewed each semester to ensure that the standards to continue to the upper-level (junior year) requirements are maintained.
-See the "Good Standing in Major" Chart below for the minimum standards for accounting and business administration.
+Students who are enrolled in lower-level prerequisite courses for their management major are reviewed each semester to ensure that the standards to continue to the major's upper-level requirements are maintained.
+See the "Good Standing in Major" Charts below for the minimum standards for each of the management majors.